9 Library Things You Can Explore From Home over Break

 419 Criterion films, from David Lynch to Ingmar Bergman, are available to stream on Kanopy.
 You can watch classics like Eraserhead, The Seventh Seal, and thousands of other films outside of the collection in every academic category from journalism to German studies.

-The Classical Music Library has almost 75,000 albums and over 1.2 million tracks from medieval to contemporary music — Debussy, Mendelssohn, Brahms, Chopin, and everyone in between.
+The online Classical Music Library has almost 75,000 albums and over 1.2 million tracks from medieval to contemporary music — Debussy, Mendelssohn, Brahms, Cage, and everyone in between.

 Imagine an academic database, but for cooking.
-Our Culinary Arts Collection has over six million articles on everything from organizing a wine tasting to making vegetable-based soup broths to, yes, Buche de Noel.
+Our Culinary Arts Collection has over six million articles on everything from organizing a wine tasting to making vegetable-based soup broths.
+There are over 1,700 entries on spring rolls alone!

 PubMed.gov has more than 26 million pieces of biomedical literature from life science journals and online books.
 You could read up on experiments with CRISPR, the RNA that enables multiplexed genome editing, a.k.a. changing genetic code.